 The buildings that suffered the most were the taller and historic ones including the Gaddi Baitak Palace at Hanumandhoka Durbar Square , a UNESCO heritage site where Nepal’s royalty lived and conducted official business, which suffered extensive damage and long delays before its reconstruction was initiated.

 The delays incurred public criticism with the growing possibility of the structure being torn down.
 But they prompted Miyamoto Relief to advocate for its reconstruction in keeping with its commitment to preserving heritage structures once they determined it could be saved.

-Miyamoto Relief’s efforts were reinforced by the U.S. embassy’s decision to support the project from the Ambassadors Fund, which supports the preservation of cultural sites, cultural objects, and forms of traditional cultural expression in more than 100 developing countries.
+Miyamoto Relief’s efforts were reinforced by the U.S. embassy’s decision to support the project from the U.S. Ambassadors Fund for Cultural Preservation (AFCP), a program within the Bureau of Educational and Cultural Affairs at the U.S. Department of State, which supports the preservation of cultural sites, cultural objects, and forms of traditional cultural expression in more than 125 developing countries.

 And the delays turned out to be a blessing for Ms. Lindsey, who was assigned to work on the project.